Collapse (journal)

-Collapse is an independent, non-affiliated magazine of philosophical research and development published in the United Kingdom by Urbanomic.
+Collapse was an independent, non-affiliated magazine of philosophical research and development.
+It was published in the United Kingdom by Urbanomic.
+It was associated with the philosophy of speculative realism.

 History and profile

-Collapse was founded in 2006 by Robin Mackay.
-It serves as a successor to the ***collapse journal that operated between 1995 and 1996 and was edited by Robin Mackay with Robert O'Toole.
-The magazine is based in Oxford.
-It features speculative work in progress by contemporary philosophers, along with contributions from artists, scientists and other writers outside of philosophy.
+Collapse was founded in 2006 by Maya B. Kronic.
+It served as a successor to the ***collapse journal that operated between 1995 and 1996 and was edited by Maya B. Kronic with Robert O'Toole.
+The magazine was based in Oxford.
+It featured speculative work in progress by contemporary philosophers, along with contributions from artists, scientists and other writers outside of philosophy.
 In December 2008, as a part of BBC Today guest editor Zadie Smith's programme, the author Hari Kunzru listed Urbanomic's Collapse as an avant-garde philosophy journal in his A guide to the artistic underground.
+The magazine's output is collected in eight volumes, the last of which was published in December 2014.
+As of January 2026, a ninth volume, which was to be titled Logic of Scents, was listed as 'forthcoming' with an unspecified date.